pwouik/VisuDemo/README.md

 - We could store configuration in json, and add the ability to load / save configuration.
 Same goes for attractor configurations
 - take a screenshot
 - better normals computation (detects voids)
+- better controlls (base principle with pinch is good but we need to enforce that user can't grief his config)

 # note for IDE/env set up